 A list of the members of Michelmores LLP, (all of whom are solicitors or barristers) is displayed at the registered office.
 Address, contact and partner details for our four offices can be inspected at our registered office or found at our website www.michelmores.com or by contacting +44 (0)1392 688688.

-Information in relation to insurance mediation and consumer credit services
+Information in relation to insurance distribution and consumer credit services

 We are not authorised by the Financial Conduct Authority in relation to consumer credit services.
 We may, however, provide certain limited consumer credit services where these are incidental to the professional services we provide.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.